xubingyue/avocadodb/Documentation/Books/Manual/Scalability/Architecture.md

 Architecture
 ------------

-The cluster architecture of ArangoDB is a CP master/master model with no single point of failure.
+The cluster architecture of AvocadoDB is a CP master/master model with no single point of failure.
 With "CP" we mean that in the presence of a network partition, the database prefers internal consistency over availability.
 With "master/master" we mean that clients can send their